OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-03-FramingStrategies.md

 Contexts in which this framing can be helpful: when you want to set a tone that none of this should be scary or overwhelming.

-# Setting Expectations
+## Setting Expectations

 Once you've identified a framing that resonates with you as a trainer, or that will resonate with the group, let that framing help you identify, and (as necessary) gently adjust expectations for the group.
-Most of these framing suggestsions start with activities that incorporate a conversation about expectations.
+Most of these framing suggestions start with activities that incorporate a conversation about expectations.
 Two other great resources on setting and managing expectations are Chris Michael guide to  [getting participants in sync](https://level-up.cc/you-the-trainer/first-3-sessions-of-your-event/developing-a-shared-brain/), and DJ and Nicolás Sera-Leyva's guide to [understanding and managing expectations in digital security trainings](https://www.level-up.cc/you-the-trainer/setting-expectations-for-participants-organizers-and-yourself/), both at [Level Up](https://www.level-up.cc).Some of the places where there's often a gap between expectation and reality, in digital security trainings:

 * There is no such thing as perfect security.
 * There is no such thing as a permanent digital security solution.